This page may contain affiliate links. Learn More.

 In zone 7 the garden is really picking up in May.
-Find out more about what needs to be done in the garden in May.
+Find out more about what to do in the garden in May.
 And check this out for a month by month garden planting guide for the whole year.

 May is prime garden season in Oklahoma.
 If there are any plants that could be damaged from a light frost such as tomatoes, peppers and basil, it’s time to finally get them in the ground.
 The heat loving veggies will be going in by seed in April or May, and the heat will start setting in causing the summer vegetables and flowers in the garden to start growing like mad.